maxigit/vim-xrange/README.md

 - TODO block paramters range key=value? (or := ?)
 - TODO all mappings
 - TODO disable mapping and autocmd with global settings
+- TODO autocommand to set option by filetype